wasi-master/sponsorblock.py/README.md

 See the [documentation](https://sponsorblockpy.readthedocs.io/en/latest/)

+There is also a cli that you can use to get segments from the command line (beta).\
+To use that run `sponsorblock video_id` and pass your desired video_id

 ## Roadmap

 See the [todo list](https://github.com/wasi-master/sponsorblock.py/blob/main/TODO.md) for a list of features yet to be added and features already added.